 Why you should choose Delta

-Our faculty are highly trained and routinely speak at state and national conferences.
+Our faculty are highly trained and routinely have experience in the field.
 Faculty often work with students as they begin to make career choices.
 Many classes offer interactive lecture, activity and hands-on lab sessions.
 Check out our travel courses, blended courses (combination of classroom and internet-based) and online courses.
 Courses range from introductory to those more advanced that satisfy the first two years of four-year degrees in science, engineering, medicine, and more.

 At the Teaching Learning Center, located in the Library, we offer tutoring on a wide variety of subjects, and help with developing study and learning skills.
 Most tutoring is on a walk-in basis, but we do have some online tutoring options.